GLOBAL MARKETS-Shares pressured; oil climbs on Iran doubts

 * Yen and euro rise vs dollar

-NEW YORK, Nov 26 World share markets remained under pressure and the dollar slipped on Tuesday as oil prices climbed amid doubts over the real impact of the Iran nuclear deal and renewed political tensions in the East China Sea.
+NEW YORK, Nov 26 World share markets edged lower and the dollar slipped on Tuesday as oil prices climbed amid doubts over the real impact of the Iran nuclear deal and renewed political tensions in the East China Sea.

-U.S. stocks were little changed during a holiday-abbreviated week as investors found few incentives to extend a rally that has repeatedly taken indexes to record peaks.
+U.S. stocks opened little changed as investors looked to economic data to see whether a recent equity rally has been justified.

-Wall Street investors have been enjoying a rally after some weak economic data bolstered expectations the Federal Reserve will hold off scaling back its stimulus, keeping a floor under equities.
+Wall Street investors have been enjoying a string of record highs after some weak economic data bolstered expectations the Federal Reserve will hold off scaling back its stimulus.
 But they are reluctant to make further bets if the Fed is likely to reduce its support for the economy - and markets.

-"We're fairly valued in the longer term, but it wouldn't be surprising to see short-term corrections since right now there's no reason to jump into the market in full force," said Mike Sorrentino, the New York-based chief strategist of the Global Financial Private Capital.

-The S&P/Case Shiller composite index of 20 metropolitan areas showed on Tuesday that U.S. single-family home prices rose in September and posted their strongest annualized gain in 7-1/2 years..
+The S&P/Case Shiller composite index of 20 metropolitan areas showed U.S. single-family home prices rose in September and posted their strongest annualized gain in 7-1/2 years, a closely watched survey showed on Tuesday..

 "It is a market that is on data watch as the Fed is clearly on data watch," said Quincy Krosby, market strategist with Newark, New Jersey-based Prudential Financial, which has $1 billion in assets under management.
 "Permits were very, very good and it will translate into more jobs."

-After mixed performances in Asia, the pan-European FTSEurofirst 300 share index struggled through the morning and was down 0.5 percent as the approaching month-end added to a general mood of caution.
+After some mixed performances in Asia, the pan-European FTSEurofirst 300 share index struggled through the morning and was down 0.4 percent as the approaching month-end added to a general mood of caution.

-With the U.S. Thanksgiving holiday on Thursday, investor appetite for fresh bold moves has been lacking.
+With the Thanksgiving holiday in the U.S. on Thursday, investor appetite for fresh bold moves has been lacking.

 "The interim six-month 'freeze' agreement on Iran's nuclear program should not have any impact on oil prices, aside from short-term sentiment, because core sanctions on oil and banking have not been touched," Societe Generale said in a note.